scaleway/terraform-provider-scaleway/docs/resources/container.md

 - `max_scale` - (Optional) The maximum number of instances this container can scale to.
 Default to 20.

 - `memory_limit` - (Optional) The memory resources in MB to allocate to each container.
-Defaults to 256.
+Defaults to 256 MB.

 - `cpu_limit` - (Optional) The amount of vCPU computing resources to allocate to each container.
 Defaults to 140.